Skip to content

 Frequently asked questions

-Who is buried at Mirogoj Cemetery?
+Who designed Mirogoj Cemetery?

-Is Mirogoj Cemetery worth visiting for tourists?
+Is Mirogoj Cemetery suitable for visitors of all faiths?

 Hotels coming soon